Founder of Great Black Speakers Bureau, and Leading Entrepreneurship & Personal Achievement Expert

-Lawrence Watkins is one of America’s leading entrepreneurship and personal achievement experts.
-His journey has taken him from an ultra-underachiever in high school to a graduate of an Ivy League business school as well as the Owner of Great Black Speakers, Great Pro Speakers, Co-Founder of Ujamaa Deals, and Principal of Sachs Technologies.
+Lawrence is one of America’s leading entrepreneurship and personal achievement experts.
+His journey has taken him from an ultra-underachiever in high school to a graduate of an Ivy League business school as well as the Owner of Great Black Speakers, Great Pro Speakers, and Co-Founder of Watkins Media Group.

 Lawrence was born and raised in Louisville, KY to a police officer father and a mother who was a counselor for pregnant teenagers.
 Due to his lack of self confidence, lack of interest, and pressure to fit in with his peers, Lawrence underperformed in middle school and the early part of high school.
 He still remembers feeling stupid and worthless when he bought home 4 F’s, a D, and an A in gym on his 8th grade report card.
 It wasn’t until his acceptance into the Math and Science for Minority Students program at the prestigious boarding school, Phillips Academy at Andover, that his academic trajectory changed.
 Here he found educators who believed in his abilities, motivated him to achieve, and exposed him to new opportunities that he did not know existed.